Sudan opposition ready to discuss sovereign council leadership with military rulers

 But they still disagree over the structure of a sovereign council meant to lead the country during the transitional period, Dirir said.

-Reporting by Khalid Abdelaziz; Additional reporting by Omar Fahmy; Writing by Lena Masri; Editing by Peter Graff
+Reporting by Khalid Abdelaziz; Additional reporting by Omar Fahmy and Ahmed Tolba; Writing by Lena Masri; Editing by Peter Graff and Hugh Lawson